rjesh-git/device-code-bot/README.md

 ## More information

-For more information see http://www.wictorwilen.se/TODO
+For more information see [Using Device Codes to authenticate Bots with Azure AD](http://www.wictorwilen.se/using-device-codes-to-authenticate-bots-with-azure-ad)

 ## Note